Japan pulls out of new flight bookings after criticism - ExBulletin

 Japan pulls out of new flight bookings after criticism

+Japan says it has lifted a ban on new incoming international flight bookings to protect against the new variant of the coronavirus just a day after the policy was announced

-TOKYO (AP) Japan says it has lifted a ban on incoming new international flight bookings to protect against the new coronavirus variant just a day after the policy was announced, following criticism that it was an overreaction.
+TOKYO – Japan says it has lifted a ban on new international flight bookings to protect itself against the new variant of the coronavirus just a day after the policy was announced, following criticism that it was an overreaction.

 The Ministry of Transport on Wednesday issued a request to international airlines to stop taking new reservations for flights coming to Japan by the end of December as an emergency precaution to protect against the new omicron variant.